Welcome to Mavenlink!

 Let's take a look at the Projects List tab.
 You can access it by selecting Projects from the left-hand nav bar.

 In the Projects List view, you will see a list of projects for which you're a participant.
 Each project name acts as a hyperlink that you can use to directly access the project.
 Selecting a project from the list will open the project’s “workspace”—the underlying foundation for your work in Mavenlink.
 When you’re in a project, you’ll notice tabs such as Activity, Task Tracker, Gantt, and Files displayed across the top.
 By clicking on these tabs, you can access specific project-related areas.

 You can monitor the progress of your projects from the project Activity tab.
 Use the Activity Feed to create a public post (visible to everyone working in the project) or a private post (visible only to specific individuals).
 These activity posts are essentially threaded conversations you have or follow with other project collaborators.
 You can also @mention an individual directly to make sure they receive an email notification.

 You can also Upload Files from your computer to attach to your message post.
-If you’ve enabled the Google G Suite integration, you can Attach Google Files directly from Drive—such as Docs, Sheets, and Slides.
+If you’ve enabled the Google Workspace integration, you can Attach Google Files directly from Drive—such as Docs, Sheets, and Slides.